openbermuda/80days/posts/trusting-computers.rst

 So, they were actually doing research that, had it confirmed their hypothesis, would have likely been very beneficial to VW.

-Instead, they discovered how VW were actually rigging emissions tests.
+Instead, they discovered how VW were rigging emissions tests.

 In this case the information has leaked due to diligent scientific research, done in the the open and shared with the public.